Skip to Main Content

 We encourage students to explore classroom learning beyond classroom walls and to share discoveries with the class.

 Your child may wish to further practice their mathematical skills using digital technologies.
 If so, we recommend using Matific.
-Student logins to be sent home shortly for Year 1 and Year 2.
+Student logins will be sent home.

 Student Wellbeing and Learning Dispositions